sdclibbery/tradr/README.md

-x Order page: filter out orders cancelled by bots x bot launch still not working :-( x Fix tech debt of global exchange object in framework.js
-* Bots are opening their OWN sqlite in the /bot dir :-/
+x Order page: filter out orders cancelled by bots x bot launch still not working :-( x Fix tech debt of global exchange object in framework.js x Bots are opening their OWN sqlite in the /bot dir :-/
+* Order filtering is using wrong filter
+* Make sure all bots are setting buy/sell reasons
 * Single thing to spawn bots
 * Handle throttling fail more gracefully
 * Allow buy-then-sell bot to have multiple exits?